telerik/xaml-docs/controls/radgridview/how-to/set-background-disabled-cell.md

 The goal of this tutorial is to show you how to customize the look of disabled **GridViewCell** elements.

-In order to do so, you need to [edit the control template of the GridViewCell]({%slug styling-apperance-editing-control-templates%}).
+In order to do so, you need to [extract the control template of the GridViewCell]({%slug styling-apperance-editing-control-templates%}).
 You can then modify the **Disabled visual state** as well as the **Background_Disabled** Border element to your liking.

 In **Example 1** we've changed the control template so that all disabled cells have a fully opaque red background as illustrated in **Figure 1**.